Dave Littlefield: Trading record

-In 2003, Littlefield approached the San Diego Padres with a trade proposal in which the Pirates would receive Xavier Nady, Óliver Pérez, and minor league pitcher Cory Stewart in exchange for star outfielder Brian Giles.
-The Padres refused to surrender Nady, so Littlefield and the Pirates agreed to accept Jason Bay instead.
-Bay immediately emerged as a star, winning the National League Rookie of the Year award in 2004, while Nady spent the next three seasons as a part-time player with the Padres and the New York Mets.
-Two years later, Littlefield was successful in trading for Nady in a deal for inconsistent pitcher Óliver Pérez as well as veteran reliever, and soon to be free agent, Roberto Hernández and the compensatory draft pick the Mets received when Hernández left as a free agent that offseason.
+Some of his trades paid dividends.
+In 2002, Littlefield traded veteran pitcher Todd Ritchie to the Chicago White Sox for three pitchers, including Kip Wells and Josh Fogg, who would each have lengthy careers and help solidify Pittsburgh's rotation.
+In 2003, Littlefield made a pair of his best trades.
+He sent pitchers Jeff Suppan and Scott Sauerbeck to Boston for future All-Star infielder Freddy Sanchez.
+He also approached the San Diego Padres with a trade proposal in which the Pirates would receive Xavier Nady, Óliver Pérez, and minor league pitcher Cory Stewart in exchange for star outfielder Brian Giles.
+The Padres refused to surrender Nady, so Littlefield accepted Jason Bay instead.
+Perez would have a dominant 2004 season in which he recorded a 2.98 ERA with 239 strikeouts, and Bay immediately emerged as a star, winning the National League Rookie of the Year award, while Nady spent the next three seasons as a part-time player with the Padres and the New York Mets.
+Two years later with Perez now struggling and inconsistent, Littlefield was successful in trading for Nady in a deal for Perez and veteran reliever Roberto Hernández, as well as the compensatory draft pick the Mets received when Hernández left as a free agent that offseason.
+Nady would have the most success of his career with the Pirates, compiling a .301 batting average and .835 OPS.

-Among his most widely lampooned transactions to date was the trade of pitcher Chris Young, in whom the Pirates had invested $1.5 million, to Montreal for Matt Herges in December 2002.
-Herges was promptly released in spring training, while Young was hailed as one of the best young pitchers in baseball four years later after having been traded from the Montreal Expos to the Texas Rangers and, finally, to the San Diego Padres, where he had an outstanding season in 2007 then struggled afterward.
-Similarly, the 21-year-old Leo Núñez was traded to Kansas City in December 2004; in return, the Pirates received 39-year-old Benito Santiago in order to fill an immediate hole at the catcher position.
-Núñez has had some successful stretches for the Royals; Santiago had 6 hits with the Pirates before being released one month into the 2005 season.
-Some argue trading away future impact players has severely hindered the Pirates in recent years.

 On July 31, 2007, Littlefield traded outfielder Rajai Davis to the San Francisco Giants for pitcher Matt Morris.
 The move was widely criticized, as Morris, who was 7–7 with a 4.35 ERA at the time of the trade, was slated to make $9.5 million in 2008.
 Many were surprised that the Pirates would take on such a large contract (especially without having the Giants pick up part of it), as their 2007 Opening Day payroll was just $38.5 million.